wallet-standard/wallet-standard/packages/core/standard/README.md

 ### `window.navigator.wallets` is the namespace of the global interface

-`window.ethereum` has traditionally been used by injected wallets like Metamask.
+`window.ethereum` has traditionally been used by injected wallets like MetaMask.
 This convention causes multiple wallets to conflict for access to a global variable.

 Browser extension wallets have adapted to this by using `Object.defineProperty(window, 'ethereum', { writable: false, ... })` to race to be the first to claim it.